Marbella Andalucia, Spain Travel Guide

 Observe wildlife from a distance.
 Never feed wild animals, as it can harm their health and natural behaviors.

-Being a responsible traveler means making conscious choices that leave a positive influence on both the environment and local communities.
+Being a mindful traveler means making conscious choices that leave a positive influence on both the environment and local communities.

-Interacting respectfully with Marbella's culture and traditions enriches your experience and shows appreciation for your hosts.
+Interacting respectfully with Marbella'its heritage and traditions enriches your experience and shows appreciation for the people hosting you.

-Support local initiatives that protect Marbella's historical Old Town, its traditional Andalusian culture, and unique customs.
+Back local projects that protect Marbella's historical Old Town, its traditional Andalusian culture, and unique customs.

 Small gestures of respect can greatly improve interactions.